Sermon Commentary for Sunday, January 22, 2017

 As Bruner says, every word of Jesus is nuclear.
 These words are urgent and the implications of this kingdom’s approach are immediate.
 If someone tells you to “Watch out!” when you’re crossing a street but then you just stand there, something is going to happen quite soon.
 Jesus’ point is the same: you cannot hear him tell you that the kingdom is approaching but then just stand there like a statue with your hands in your pockets.
 You need to repent, literally to turn around, so that you are ready to embrace this kingdom, so that you can hop onto the kingdom instead of getting crushed by it as it rolls over you.

 If you are going to try to establish yourself as a public figure, you try to nudge your way into the limelight, not out of it.
-Today if you are an author and get the chance to plug your book by having Matt Lauer interview you on the Today show, you snap up the opportunity!
+Today if you are an author and get the chance to plug your book by being interviewed on the Today show, you snap up the opportunity!
 If Oprah Winfrey wants to make your novel one of her Book Club titles, you are only too glad because every book Oprah puts onto her list appears on also the New York Times bestseller list soon thereafter.
-So what would we think of an author who turned down the Lauer interview and the Oprah Book Club offer in favor of driving over to Broken Arrow, Oklahoma, to be interviewed by a reporter for the Broken Arrow Gazette?
+So what would we think of an author who turned down the Today interview and the Oprah Book Club offer in favor of driving over to Broken Arrow, Oklahoma, to be interviewed by a reporter for the Broken Arrow Gazette?
 We’d say he was out-of-touch!
 That’s not how you sell a lot of books.

 To the minds of his contemporaries, Jesus messed up, too, by giving up the potential spotlight of Jerusalem in favor of Capernaum way out in the backwaters of Palestine.
 Even Matthew feels the need to muster a biblical heavyweight like Isaiah to show that Jesus did not go wrong when he went north but instead Jesus went north to fulfill a prophecy.
 But the point is that it is only after Jesus had put a lot of miles between himself and Jerusalem that he announced the advent of the kingdom.
 Maybe it was Jesus’ way of saying that the kingdom of God is not tied down to a single location, and certainly it cannot be restricted to the spots on the map we deem important.
 The kingdom can come, and does come, most anywhere and everywhere.